How Biden’s pick to head the ATF was derailed by intense opposition from gun rights groups

 Aware that the Democrats did not have enough votes on the Senate floor to confirm Chipman, the White House withdrew the nominee without Majority Leader Chuck Schumer ever taking the vote to the floor.
 Joining all 50 Republican senators voicing opposition against Chipman was habitual centrist holdout Joe Manchin of West Virginia, who had originally appeared open to Chipman—as well as one usually quiet senator, Angus King of Maine.

 Chipman, who describes himself as a “gun violence prevention expert,” spent 22 years at the ATF, including as special agent, and as a chief of firearms enforcement.
 After leaving the agency, he worked as an advisor to gun reform groups, including Everytown and Giffords.
 He’s been vocal in his support for tightening background checks, instating high-capacity magazine limits—and banning the AR-15, the rifle that has come to be associated with recent mass shootings.
-Following the shootings in March 2020 in Atlanta and Boulder, rising urban gun violence, and unprecedented gun sales, Biden nominated Chipman, a self-declared “gun reformist,” as his nominee.
+Following the shootings in March 2020 in Atlanta and Boulder, Colorado, rising urban gun violence, and unprecedented gun sales, Biden nominated Chipman, a self-declared “gun reformist,” as his nominee.

 Chipman represented the best shot at some long-awaited, modest form of gun control.
 In response, gun rights groups launched unprecedented ad campaigns to derail the nomination.
 Gun violence prevention groups say that the ATF’s leaderless state is the way the gun lobby wants to keep it—after the agency has already been blunted by NRA and Republican pressure to shackle its enforcement power in past years.

-A large focus of the ATF’s enforcement work is tracing and preventing the trafficking of illegal guns, from states or cities with looser gun laws to those with more tighter ones but with high crime, such as from Indiana to Chicago.
+A large focus of the ATF’s enforcement work is tracing and preventing the trafficking of illegal guns, from states or cities with looser gun laws to those with tighter ones but with high crime, such as, from Indiana to Chicago.
 Chipman’s time at the ATF was spent largely looking into the transport of illegal guns from Virginia to New York City.
-These are guns that are responsible for day-to-day, urban violence, which has increased during the pandemic.
+These are guns that are responsible for day-to-day urban violence, which has increased during the pandemic.
 But, the potency of the ATF had already been subdued due to the work of the NRA in recent years—in fact, the whole reason that the Senate has had to confirm the agency director since 2006 is due to its lobbying success.
-Since 2003, the Tiahrt Amendment has restricted the ATF from digitally storing its firearms tracing data and from releasing it publicly, including for the purpose of academic research or civil lawsuits against gun sellers.
+Since 2003, the Tiahrt Amendment has restricted the ATF from digitally storing its firearms-tracing data and from releasing it publicly, including for the purpose of academic research or civil lawsuits against gun sellers.

-Kris Brown, president of Brady Campaign to Prevent Gun Violence, says focusing on guns used in crimes is an area where a re-energized ATF with a new director could have a major effect without Congress passing any new laws.
+Kris Brown, president of Brady Campaign to Prevent Gun Violence, says focusing on guns used in crimes is an area where a reenergized ATF with a new director could have a major effect without Congress having to pass any new laws.
 It could have a laser focus on using its tracking data on “crime guns,” or guns recovered from crime scenes, 90% of which can be traced back to 5% of gun sellers.
 The ATF could put its resources into investigating those dealers and pursue penalties for violations of gun-sale rules, including shuttering them, if they’re found to be “flagrantly violating the law.”

 This all seems in line with what the gun lobby says it wants.
-Now that the NRA is clouded in stigma and has less money to pump into obstruction (legal investigations into its corrupt financial practices began in 2019, leading to its declaration of bankruptcy earlier this year), the National Sports Shooting Foundation, a trade association for the gun industry has become a premier funder among the gun lobby.
-Its director, Mark Oliva, says the ATF director should indeed provide oversight of firearms industry ..
+Now that the NRA is clouded in stigma and has less money to pump into obstruction (legal investigations into its corrupt financial practices began in 2019, leading to its declaration of bankruptcy earlier this year), the National Sports Shooting Foundation (NSSF), a trade association for the gun industry has become a premier funder among the gun lobby.
+Its director, Mark Oliva, says the ATF director should indeed provide oversight of the firearms industry.
 “We want to make sure that those who shouldn’t have their hands on a firearm never get their hands on a firearm,” he says.
 “I do want to make sure that our industry is working within the bounds of laws and regulations.”

 But gun rights groups assumed that Chipman’s potential actions would also affect law-abiding gun buyers and gun dealers.
 They say that, despite his years at ATF, he wasn’t experienced enough, and cited his involvement with Giffords and Everytown as a red flag, equating it to “if Trump had nominated someone like [NRA VP] Wayne LaPierre.”
 That frame of thinking, that Biden had politicized his pick, clearly rubbed off on GOP senators.
 Chuck Grassley said the nomination was like “putting a tobacco executive in charge of the Department of Health and Human Services.”